qmk/qmk_userspace/README.md

 ### Mouse Keys

 This layout is designed to be used with a Ploopy Nano.
 Mouse buttons and scroll wheel is handled on the keyboard side via combos.
-There are macros with the host status (Caps lock, Num Lock) to toggle Ploopy Nano settings and switch to drag scrolling (simulates scroll wheel)
+There are macros with the host status (Scroll lock, Num Lock) to switch DPI and enable momentary drag scrolling

 ### Caps Word